top of page

 OTHER DESIGNS:

-The second - distinctively shaped - pipe is by the Gallon pipemakers of North Shields.
+The third - distinctively shaped - pipe is by the Gallon pipemakers of North Shields.

 Clay pipe with basket